 Arkansas, a state of geographical highs and lows, is home to both the Ozark Mountains and the Mississippi Delta.
 Aside from its geography, Arkansas faces another kind of low: it ranks as the twelfth most obese state in the nation for children.
 Additionally, nearly 1 in 5 of Arkansas’s 2.9 million residents lives below the poverty level,* posing additional challenges to accessing the resources kids need to grow up healthy.

-The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation and the Clinton Foundation, is working with communities throughout the state to make it easier for kids to lead healthier lives and reach their full potential.
+The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation, the Clinton Foundation and the Centers for Disease Control, is working with communities throughout the state to make it easier for kids to lead healthier lives and reach their full potential.

 *Source: U.S. Census Bureau